CROP SELECTION & AVAILABILITY

-We seek to open your pallets to new varieties, new flavors and new ways to eat and process them, while providing standard favorites and a balanced abundance each week.
+We seek to open your palates to new varieties, new flavors and new ways to eat and process them, while providing standard favorites and a balanced abundance each week.
 Yields will vary from week to week and season to season, and thus, size, components, and options of share contents will also vary.

 FULTON STREET FARMERS MARKET STAND

 Find us on Saturdays at the Fulton Street Market from 8-2 PM during the season and 10-1 PM in the winter–our stall is on the east side of the market.
 Look for the Green Wagon Farm sign!